 Step 3 - Start By Selling Your SEO Services to Existing Clients

-The absolute easiest way to start getting SEO clients is by pitching your existing client list on your new SEO offering.
+The absolute most straightforward way to start getting SEO clients is by pitching your existing client list on your new SEO offering.

-What we recommend you sell is a paid SEO assessment, an SEO set-up, and ongoing monthly SEO services all together in one nice little bundle.
+We recommend you sell a paid SEO assessment, an SEO set-up, and ongoing monthly SEO services in one nice little bundle.

 At this stage, you might also want to learn how to perform a 10-minute SEO site audit.
 Quick site audits aren’t paid for by the client, but help you gain a high-level understanding of a site’s strengths and weaknesses from an SEO standpoint.